dRBreslove/Circle/Circle/README.md

 - All communication is peer-to-peer using WebRTC
 - No data is stored except for circle membership information
 - Face keys are generated locally and never transmitted in raw form
+- Location sharing is only active within circles
+- Device orientation data is processed locally

 ## Contributing